Sciss/LinuxConfig/HowTo.md

 Where instead of `/screen` (smallest), one can also use `/ebook` (medium) or `/printer` (large).

+## Rotate PDF

+Clockwise:

+    pdftk in.pdf cat 1east output out.pdf # new pdftk

+## Single to Double Page

+Use preview (eog) and print to file.

 # Videos

 ## Drop audio track from movie